-• Work with the requesting agency to explain the process, gather preliminary information (e.g., system architecture information, security related policy and procedures, etc.), identify participants, interviewees, potential sites for review, and timeframes for the assessment.
+- o Work with the requesting agency to explain the process, gather preliminary information (e.g., system architecture information, security related policy and procedures), identify participants, interviewees, potential sites for review, and timeframes for the assessment. - o To document the posture of the target systems in the most efficient and effective manner, CISA will request a list of the assets and information to be included in the Security Assessment Plan (SAP) prior to starting the assessment.